zhiam/browser-ios/README.md

 These steps should be sufficient to build, but if you need more info, refer to the the [Firefox iOS readme](https://github.com/mozilla/firefox-ios/blob/master/README.md)

+### Adding Brave to your app to open links

+Either ensure your app supports [opening urls in a share menu](https://github.com/brave/browser-ios/wiki) or use this project https://github.com/brave/ios-open-thirdparty-browser to open links directly.

 ## Setup

 Install [Node.js](https://nodejs.org/en/download/stable/) v5.0.0